List of state highways in Maryland shorter than one mile (900–999): MD 963

 Maryland Route 963 is the unsigned designation for Deputy Lane, a stub that intersects Hill Road and ends approximately 50 ft east of the intersection, therefore providing a length of about 0.01 mi.
 It is located near Seat Pleasant in Prince George's County and is aligned in an east–west direction.
+It, along with Routes 939 and 990, are the shortest state highways in the United States.